0xlightning/0xlightning/README.md

 - 🔭 I’m currently studying @ college
 - 🌱 I’m currently learning reversing
 - 👯 I’m looking to collaborate on Ctf-Players
-- 🤔 I’m looking for help with machine creating in ctf
+- 🤔 I’m looking for help with creating vulnerable machines
 - 💬 Ask me about web penti
 - 😄 Pronouns: Too reach the top spot one day...
 - ⚡ Fun fact: doing stupid then you thorugh :?